mrkkrj/TrianglePP/README.md

  - add support for saving Voronoi meshes in an .edge file
  - add support for saving triangulations as GLB files (Draco encoded?)

- - add support for refining of triangulations (??)
+ - add support for refining of triangulations (needed ???)
- - add convex hull demonstration to the Qt demo app (??)
+ - add convex hull demonstration to the Qt demo app (needed ???)

  - add CI support (Travis?)
- - Port the Qt demo app to Emscripten (&& Qt 6 !!!)
+ - Port the Qt demo app to Emscripten

  - add Python bindings
  - add Python demo